sevenam/sevenam.github.io/content/post/blog-with-hugo/index.md

 ## Spinning up the site locally

-To have a peek at how the site looks like, you can spin up web server locally with the Hugo CLI:
+To have a peek at how the site looks like, you can spin up web server locally with the Hugo CLI and opening in your browser on http://localhost:1313

 ```bash
 # serve with hugo locally on port 1313